rustbas/infogram-bot/README.md

 # Infogram Bot

+> [!WARNING]
+> Your username will be saved in the bot logs.

-Simple bot for fast identifying chat metadata, for further using it in diffirent services.
+Simple bot for fast identifying chat metadata, for further using it in different services (e.g. Zabbix, Jenkins, Github Actions, etc).

 ## How to start a bot